YousefMelhem/4DT911-Project-In-Visualization-and-Data-Analysis/docs/project_proposal.md

 ---

 ## 1. Introduction
+The dataset contain 7432 medical cases with a total of 40 900 medical images combination of images and clinical text.
+Each case includes multiple related medical images (radiology, X-ray, CT scans, MRI, ultrasound) as well as detailed real-world diagnostic.
+These include patient history, physical examination findings, imaging interpretations, differential diagnoses, final diagnoses, and treatment plans.
+This provides a holistic view of each medical scenario.
+Dataset retrieved from Kaggle while the data originally comes from MedPix, which is an open database from National Institutes of Health (NIH).

-This project focuses on developing a visual analytics system for medical diagnostic pattern discovery using the MedPix dataset from the National Institutes of Health (NIH).
-The dataset combines medical images with detailed physician-written case analyses, creating a rich multimodal resource that simulates real-world diagnostic scenarios.
+This project focuses on developing a visual analytics system for medical diagnostic pattern discovery.
+The goal is to support users in exploring complex medical cases by integrating and analyzing both visual and textual data.

 ### Data Source
 The data originates from MedPix, a free open-access online database of medical cases developed by the Uniformed Services University of the Health Sciences.
 Each case includes: